B08waffles/starter-upp/readme.md

 now type `python manage.py test`, this will run 9 Unit tests to satisfy Proj2.18.
 For clarity, this step requires you to have two open terminals to excecute.

+-------------------------ADDITIONAL INFO---------------------------------------------
+If you want to test the endpoints with something like postman or Thunder Client you will need to login or signup at either http://localhost:8000/login/ or http://localhost:8000/signup/ respectively, there you will be given a 'Token" upon successful request, this token needs to be added into the your request header like so: "Authorization": "Token 2fc012d9a97e2a40ed8adddefa47a328658cd767".
+To clarify, you need to prefix the token value with "Token ", there needs to be a space between Token and its value.
+Otherwise you can run:
+`python manage.py createsuperuser`, then direct your browser to http://localhost:8000/admin/ and sign into there to see all CRUD associated with this project.

 _____________________________________________________________________________________

                             *INSTRUCTIONS FOR WINDOWS*